 The early signs of autism can vary significantly from child to child.
-What is important to know is that all children who have an autism spectrum disorder will have some level of difficulty in these three key areas:
+It is important to understand the early signs of autism.
+What is important to know is that all children who have an autism spectrum disorder will have some level of difficulty in three three key areas.

 - Socialising and interacting with people around them

 - Having repetitive and restricted interest and behaviours

 We can detect the early signs of autism in children as young as six months.
 However, most children are not diagnosed until they are about 3 years old.

 - Reduced response to noises and people around them

 - Limited eye contact